Software-Defined X-Ray Imaging

 How the Multi-Beam Architecture Works

-Field Emission at Room Temperature
+Multi-beam technology at Room Temperature

 Electrons are extracted through quantum tunneling, eliminating heat generation and enabling dense emitter arrays within a single tube.